gtalarico/ironpython-stubs/README.md

 [Wiki](https://github.com/gtalarico/ironpython-stubs/wiki)

-The [wiki](https://github.com/gtalarico/ironpython-stubs/wiki) has step-by-step instructions for setting up your stubs for Atom, Sublime, and Visual Studio Code.
+The [wiki](https://github.com/gtalarico/ironpython-stubs/wiki) has step-by-step instructions for setting up your stubs for Atom, Sublime, Vim, Visual Studio Code.

 For a list of supported Assemblies, see [this list](https://github.com/gtalarico/ironpython-stubs/tree/master/logs)